Warnings for Demerol

 Life-Threatening Respiratory Depression

 Serious, life-threatening, or fatal respiratory depression has been reported with the use of opioids, even when used as recommended.
 Respiratory depression, if not immediately recognized and treated, may lead to respiratory arrest and death.
-Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient’s clinical status [see OVERDOSE].
-Carbon dioxide (CO2) retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.
+Management of respiratory depression may include close observation, supportive measures, and use of opioid overdose reversal agents (e.g., naloxone, nalmefene), depending on the patient's clinical status [see Overdosage (10)].
+Carbon dioxide (CO2) retention from opioid induced respiratory depression can exacerbate the sedating effects of opioids.

-While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of DEMEROL Tablets or Oral Solution, the risk is greatest during the initiation of therapy or following a dosage increase.
-Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with and following dosage increases of DEMEROL Tablets or Oral Solution.
+While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of DEMEROL Injection, the risk is greatest during the initiation of therapy or following a dosage increase.

 Neonatal Opioid Withdrawal Syndrome

-Fatal Interaction With Monoamine Oxidase Inhibitors (MAOIs)
+Fatal Interaction With Monoamine Oxidase Inhibitors

-Meperidine is contraindicated in patients who are receiving monoamine oxidase inhibitors (MAOIs) or those who have recently received such agents.
+Meperidine is contraindicated in patients who are receiving monoamine oxidase (MAO) inhibitors or those who have recently received such agents.
 Therapeutic doses of meperidine have occasionally precipitated unpredictable, severe, and occasionally fatal reactions in patients who have received such agents within 14 days.
-The mechanism of these reactions is unclear, but may be related to a preexisting hyperphenylalaninemia.
+The mechanism of these reactions is unclear but may be related to a preexisting hyperphenylalaninemia.
 Some have been characterized by coma, severe respiratory depression, cyanosis, and hypotension, and have resembled the syndrome of acute narcotic overdose.
-Serotonin syndrome with agitation, hyperthermia, diarrhea, tachycardia, sweating, tremors and impaired consciousness may also occur.
+Serotonin syndrome with agitation, hyperthermia, diarrhea, tachycardia, sweating, tremors, and impaired consciousness may also occur.
 In other reactions the predominant manifestations have been hyperexcitability, convulsions, tachycardia, hyperpyrexia, and hypertension.

-Intravenous hydrocortisone or prednisolone has been used to treat severe reactions, with the addition of intravenous chlorpromazine in those cases exhibiting hypertension and hyperpyrexia.
+Do not use DEMEROL Injection in patients taking MAOIs or within 14 days of stopping such treatment.
+Intravenous hydrocortisone or prednisolone have been used to treat severe reactions, with the addition of intravenous chlorpromazine in those cases exhibiting hypertension and hyperpyrexia.
 The usefulness and safety of narcotic antagonists in the treatment of these reactions is unknown.

 Life-Threatening Respiratory Depression In Patients With Chronic Pulmonary Disease Or In Elderly, Cachectic, Or Debilitated Patients